Skip To Content

 Fine-tune the Prithvi - Flood Segmentation model

-Complete the following steps to fine-tune the model using the learn module of ArcGIS API for Python:
+Complete the following steps to fine-tune the model using learn module of ArcGIS API for Python:

-1. path—Provide a path to your exported training data from the previous step.
+1. Input Training Data—Use the path to your exported training data from the previous step.

-You can now use the saved model to run inferencing against your imagery.
+You can now use this model to run inferencing against your imagery.